erniker/contactApp/README.md

 ## Starting-up 🚀

-_Follow the next steps to run the proyect_
+_Follow the next steps to run the project

 ### Installing 🔧

-Download proyect:
+Download project:

 ```bash
 # From Source